IshakAtes/v-server-setup/README.md

-##Step 16: Restart Nginx
+## Step 16: Restart Nginx

 After making changes to the configuration or HTML files, restart the Nginx service to apply the updates:

 ```bash
 sudo service nginx restart
 ```

-Check the status of the Nginx service to verify when it was last restarted:
+#### Check the status of the Nginx service to verify when it was last restarted:
 The output will show the service's current state and the timestamp of the last update or restart. systemctl status nginx.service

-Step 17: Test the Alternative Page
+## Step 17: Test the Alternative Page

-Now we can see our alternative HTML page by entering our IP address followed by port 8081 in the browser:
+Now we can see our alternative HTML page by entering our IP address followed by port `:8081` in the browser:
 ```bash
 http://ip-address:8081/
 ```